 The KYM program addresses the needs of young parents and pregnant young women aged 15-19 years in Northern Tasmania by providing an early intervention service that includes supported accommodation with intensive wrap-around support, targeting the individual needs of parents and their children.
 The program offers secure housing, providing them with the opportunity to look for work or start education, as well as establish a safe environment for their family.

-The properties are provided through Communities Tasmania and managed by Karinya Young Women’s Service.
+The properties are provided through Communities Tasmania and managed by Karinya Community Tenancy Management.

-Karinya Young Women’s Service provides short term crisis accommodation to young women aged 13 to 20 years.
-Karinya initially identified that a critical gap in support existed for young women expecting babies and experiencing homelessness in the northern region of Tasmania around Launceston.
+Karinya initially identified that a critical gap in support existed for young women expecting babies and experiencing homelessness in the northern region of Tasmania.

 In 2010 Karinya engaged a consultant to research this apparent gap in service delivery.
-In undertaking a needs analysis the consultant convened a focus group with service providers in the northern region.
-The resultant report presented the evidence, a practice framework and a proposed service model to meet the needs of young pregnant women facing or experiencing homelessness in the late stage of pregnancy and after the birth of their baby.
+Together with service providers in the northern region, a needs analysis was undertaken.
+Brought forward then was the evidence, a practice framework and a proposed service model to meet the needs of young pregnant women facing or experiencing homelessness in the late stage of pregnancy and after the birth of their baby.

-The KYM case managers will liaise with other service providers and facilitate case conferences to ensure that the client’s needs and goals are being met.
+The KYM case managers liaise with other service providers and facilitate case conferences to ensure that clients’ needs and goals are being met.
 A key focus for all participants is the development of links with education and training opportunities.